7 August 1779

 Saturday morn: August 7th 1779.

-1 Brooks, Correspondence 55-56; Wedd, Love Letters 37-38.
+1 Alternate versions can be found in Brooks, Correspondence 55-56; Wedd, Love Letters 37-38.

 2 Since John Hays does not appear in the Rate Books for St. John Parish until 1768, it may be the family lived elsewhere prior to that date, possibly near Greenwich, since John Hays was a mariner and ship's captain for many years.
 It is possible the reference here is to a boarding school for young girls in Greenwich that Mary may have attended, typically between the ages of 8 and 15.
 One possibility is the Greenwich Blue Coat Girls' School, founded in 1700, but given her Baptist connection, most likely she attended a private school not affiliated with the Church of England, such as Mrs. Fenwick's school at Flint House, which catered to the daughters of merchants, including many from West India (see Susan Skedd, "Women Teachers and the Expansion of Girls' Schooling in England, c.
 1760-1820," in Hannah Barker and Elaine Chalus, Gender in Eighteenth-Century England: Roles, Representations and Responsibilities [London: Routledge, 1997], 107-08).
-Since she was only nineteen at the time of this letter, it would not have been as long in the past as her reverie seems to imply
+Since she was only nineteen at the time of this letter, it would not have been as long in the past as her reverie seems to imply.

 3 Lines adapted from Brooke, Emily Montague, 1.4.